 The Department continued its "release to one, release to all" approach to posting FOIA documents online, which it did throughout the reporting period.
 Except for first-person requests (i.e., those involving privacy or personally identifiable information), the Department endeavors to post on its FOIA website those documents released to the public in the previous month.

-In September 2023, the Department began releasing declassified cables from 1997 to its Virtual Reading Room that had been reviewed with the assistance of a machine learning technology.
-The Department will continue to readily and systematically post declassified cables online in advance of any public request as part of its monthly "release to one, release to all" FOIA posting.
-Cables released to date can be accessed at the Virtual Reading Room Documents Search Results page.
+In August 2024, the Department began posting to its FOIA Library documents that were released under the FOIA between 1979 and 1996, which were previously available only on microfiche.
+These newly digitized documents can now be accessed by the public on the U.S. Department of State Microfiche Documents webpage.
+The Department also continued releasing declassified cables from 1997 to its FOIA Library that had been reviewed with the assistance of a machine learning technology.
+Cables released to date can be accessed at the FOIA Library's Search Released Documents page.